-County Academy takes its guidance on the use of images from guidelines issued by the FA (Guidance for safer working practice - Safeguarding vulnerable groups).
-All images taken by County Academy staff will be subject to careful procedures including:
+Stockport County Football Education takes its guidance on the use of images from guidelines issued by the FA (Guidance for safer working practice - Safeguarding vulnerable groups).
+All images taken by Stockport County Football Education staff will be subject to careful procedures including:

-- During enrolment parent/carer consent is sought in writing to acknowledge use of images, including on promotional material and social media platforms. - Parents/carers are responsible for informing staff of any changes in circumstances during the players time within the academy. - The images will not be used for something other than that for which it was intended. - All images will be secured safely on County Academy servers and not on staff devices. - No images will be accompanied by personal/contact details. - Children who are subject to family, care or legal proceedings, or who are under court order will not have their images published in any County Academy material or platforms. - Any instances of inappropriate images, or use of images, should be reported to the DSO immediately.
+- During enrolment on the education programmes, parent/carer consent is sought in writing to acknowledge use of images, including on promotional material and social media platforms. - Parents/carers are responsible for informing staff of any changes in circumstances during the student's time on the programme. - The images will not be used for something other than that for which it was intended. - All images will be secured safely on Stockport County Football Education servers and not on staff devices. - No images will be accompanied by personal/contact details. - Children who are subject to family, care or legal proceedings, or who are under court order will not have their images published in any Stockport County Football Education material or platforms. - Any instances of inappropriate images, or use of images, should be reported to the DSO immediately.